Find a dealer

 When it comes to changing the tires on an electric vehicle, it’s important to understand the differences between tires for electric cars and those designed for a vehicle with an internal combustion engine.
 Discover the work behind electric car tires, and how there’s a lot more behind that black, rubber exterior than you might expect.

-Are tires for electric cars the same as for combustion-powered cars?
+Are tires for electric cars the same as tires for combustion-powered cars?

-Electric vehicles and traditional internal combustion engines (ICE) might look the same, they can sometimes even be fitted with the same tires!
-Still, to maximise the benefits of electric cars, Michelin has developed tires to fit them exclusively.
-Keep in mind that any of our tire line is suitable for electric vehicles, even if MICHELIN Pilot Sport EV and MICHELIN e·Primacy, are specifically designed for.
+Electric vehicles and traditional internal combustion engines (ICE) might look the same, and they can sometimes even be fitted with the same tires!
+Keep in mind that any of our tire lines remain suitable for electric vehicles, while the MICHELIN Pilot Sport EV and MICHELIN e·Primacy, are specifically designed to fulfil new car makers’ requirements for their EV vehicles.

-With an electric vehicle fitted with tires that are designed for it, the battery range, the preservation of silence in the interior are what strikes the most.
-In addition, as soon as you press the accelerator, you’re immediately at 100% of the vehicle’s power.
+With an electric vehicle fitted with tires that are designed for it, the battery range and the preservation of silence in the interior are what strikes the most.
+In addition, as soon as you press the accelerator, you immediately deploy 100% of the vehicle’s power.
 Whereas, with a combustion-powered vehicle, the engine is powered gradually.
-This means the weight transfers are a lot more intense than with a combustion-powered vehicle.
+This means the transfer of weight during acceleration can be a lot more intense than with a combustion-powered vehicle.

-These differences between an electric and an ICE-powered car have consequences on tire design.
-At Michelin we design our electric car tires differently to optimize the performances of the electric vehicles.
-The battery range, the silence in the cabin, and tire longevity are optimized while maintaining a high level of safety and driving pleasure of your electric car.
+At Michelin we’ve continuously improved our tire design to optimise the performance both for petrol and electric vehicles.
+The battery range, the silence in the cabin, and tire longevity are optimised while maintaining a high level of safety and driving pleasure of your electric car.

 Are tires for electric cars the same for all types of cars?

-As with an ICE-powered vehicle, there isn’t a one-tire-fits-all option for electric vehicles.
-It all comes down to the purpose of the car.
-Michelin designs tires specifically in regard to how it is going to be used.
-A tire needs to respond to different driving demands, just like all other types of cars.
+Michelin designs tires to suit their intended use.
+A tire needs to respond to different driving demands, just like it does on all other types of cars.

-The challenges for an electric sports car tire
+The challenges of an electric sports car tire

-Achieving this sensation from a sports car tire involves considerable research and development.
-A soft, unresponsive tire that doesn’t respond as well as the vehicle affects the entire experience, and the driver loses many of the benefits of the car’s sporty nature, hence the need for a sports car tire specifically designed for an electric vehicle.
+Achieving this sensation from an electric sports car tire involves considerable research and development.
+A soft, unresponsive tire that doesn’t respond as well as the vehicle affects the entire experience, and the driver loses many of the benefits of the car’s high performance nature, hence the need for a sports car tire able to meet the requirements of an electric vehicle.

-Electric sports cars have a powerful electric motor that provide instant torque and fast accelerations.
-To support these motors, you need to have a strong battery, and this results in weight.
+Electric sports cars have powerful electric motors that provide instant torque and fast acceleration.
+To support these motors, you need to have a powerful battery, and this results in weight.
 400kg is the average weight for a battery in an electric sports car.
-With this amount of weight and power you’ll need to have excellent control of the car and pay attention to preserve the autonomy of the battery that will be downgraded by this additional load.
+With this amount of weight and power you’ll need to have excellent control of the car and pay attention to preserve the capacity of the battery that will be downgraded by this additional load.
 The challenge is therefore mostly down to achieving the precise balance between control and the autonomy linked to the additional mass.

 How do you know which tires to fit on your electric car?

-The MICHELIN Pilot Sport EV tire has been designed to satisfy the very specific performance characteristics required by electric sports vehicles.
+The MICHELIN Pilot Sport EV tire has been designed to satisfy the very specific performance characteristics required by electric sports vehicles on the original equipment market.

-The MICHELIN Pilot Sport EV tire innovates with increased cornering stiffness to keep handling sensations at the level of those of an internal combustion vehicle, with 15% more cornering stiffness(1) to compensate for the mass increase.
+The MICHELIN Pilot Sport EV tire innovates with increased cornering stiffness to keep handling sensations at the level of those of an internal combustion vehicle, with 15% more cornering stiffness(1) to compensate for the mass increase attributable to the weight of the vehicle’s battery.

-The MICHELIN Pilot Sport EV also offers 60km of additional range(2) while reducing by 20% the perceived noise level(3), to maximize your driving pleasure, for longer.
+The MICHELIN Pilot Sport EV also offers 60km of additional range(2) while reducing by 20% the perceived noise level(3), to maximise your driving pleasure, for longer.

 MICHELIN Pilot Sport EV tire: Electrified road control, made to last | Michelin

 For electric vehicles, the MICHELIN e·Primacy tire can increase battery range by up to 7%(6).
-As well as all these characteristics, other performance such as wet grip and longevity are still high standard(7)(8), offering high level of safety.
+As well as all these characteristics, other performance such as wet grip and longevity are of a high standard(7)(8), offering a high level of safety.

 Michelin adapts a wide range of tires for electric car makers.
-You can recognize them by the tire marking on the sidewall.
+You can recognise them by the tire marking on the sidewall.

-New MICHELIN e.PRIMACY Tyre - Eco-responsible, made to last
+New MICHELIN e.PRIMACY Tire - Eco-designed, made to last

 LEGAL MENTIONS